Company secretary: United Kingdom

 Since 8 April 2008 there has been no legal requirement for a private company in the UK to have a company secretary unless the company's articles of association state otherwise.
-If a private company doesn't have a company secretary then the company secretarial duties and responsibilities fall upon the directors of the company.
+If a private company doesn't have a company secretary then the company’s secretarial duties and responsibilities fall upon the directors of the company.
 With the increase in the number of social enterprises and community interest companies there is often a demand for a company secretary in the voluntary and community sectors as well as ordinary private trading companies.
 A public company in the UK must still have a formally appointed company secretary.

 Chartered Secretaries are the sixth highest paid employees in the UK according to the Office for National Statistics Annual Survey of Hours and Earnings (March 2010).

 The exact responsibilities of the company secretary depend on the size and nature of the company and there is no statutory definition of what these are, but it generally includes some or all of the following: